SECTION II – THEORIES OF CRIME AND DEVIANCE

 Modern Application

-A relevant and modern application of criminology’s critical theory perspective can be seen when examining the criminal justice system itself and its interactions with marginalized communities.
-Critical criminology focuses on understanding how power dynamics, inequality, and social structures contribute to crime and the administration of justice.
+A relevant and contemporary example of criminology’s critical theory perspective is when analyzing the criminal justice system and its dealings with marginalized communities.
+Critical criminology emphasizes understanding how power relationships, inequality, and social structures influence crime and justice processes.

 In today’s context, this perspective can be applied to analyze issues such as: